680 Credit Score: What You Need to Know

 The lender can be sure the borrower can pay whatever they borrow.
-A borrower with a credit score has a great chance of getting approved for a mortgage loan, auto loan, student loan, and even some lines of credit.
+Someone with a FICO score has a great chance of getting approved for a mortgage loan, auto loan, student loan, and even some lines of credit.

-Is It Good To Have a 680 Credit Score?
+Is It Good To Have a Credit Rating at 680?

 Although, it can be bad because some things are holding you back from having even better valuations.
 These issues can include late payments or high amounts of debt compared to your available credit.